STEM Academy Summer 2017 runs July 12 through August 31.

 Major topics include the biochemical basis of life, cell biology, photosynthesis, respiration, mitosis, meiosis, genetics, DNA structure and replication and protein synthesis.
 Students engage the scientific method by designing, conducting, and evaluating laboratory experiences that include selected topics in cell structure and function, enzymes, respiration, photosynthesis, genetics and molecular biology.

-EGR 105: Introduction to Engineering Science (4 cr)
+EGR 105 Introduction to Engineering, Science, Technology, and Society (4 cr) TBA

 A survey introductory course that combines hands-on experience with sociological analysis of engineering, science, and technology using lab, lecture, research, design, and discussion.
 Includes aspects of electrical, mechanical, environmental, civil, and chemical engineering.